Ritz (Austin, Texas): History

 In 1981, Shannon Sedwick and Michael Shelton took out a lease and turned management over to Craig Underwood, who began running the venue as a punk rock club.
 Shows such as Black Flag, which inaugurated the punk era on May 7, 1982, The Misfits, Hüsker Dü, The Circle Jerks, The Dead Kennedys, Minor Threat and others showed that there was an audience for hardcore and opened the doors for an influx of punk rock into the Austin music scene.
 The violence inherent to punk rock shows eventually cost the operators their liquor license, forcing another closure in late 1982.
 Stevie Ray Vaughan & Double Trouble Play March 18 & 19, 1983.
 In fall 1983, Sedwick and Shelton relocated their successful Esther's Follies, a comedy troupe that still entertains Austin just a few blocks further east on 6th St. Esther's Follies was only one of the attractions hosted by the Ritz at that time.
 The managers also began reintroducing music, from Texas bands to heavy metal, and very cautiously brought back a little bit of punk rock.
 The most famous show played at The Ritz in the eighties was the Red Hot Chili Peppers November 23 show there in 1986.
 The building has consistently been a music venue, bar, and pool hall since that time.

 On March 20, 2007, the Alamo Drafthouse Cinema announced that they would be relocating their downtown cinema, which was the original theater opened in 1997, to the Ritz.
 They began construction on April 1, 2007 to revive the Ritz as a movie theater.

 During renovation, a group of filmmakers from Fantastic Fest were given a tour of the construction site, and inaugurated the theater with the first film to play there — Maurice Devereaux's End of the Line.
 The official grand opening was held on November 2, 2007, with a triple feature of Matango, No Country for Old Men, and War of the Gargantuas.

 In 2021, Alamo Drafthouse announced they were filing for Chapter 11 bankruptcy due to the impact of the COVID-19 pandemic.
 As part of the company’s restructuring plans, they closed the Ritz Theatre, which served as the flagship theatre for the chain.

+Shortly after, comedian Joe Rogan bought and remodeled the Ritz.
+In March 2023, he reopened it as The Comedy Mothership, which now serves as his comedy club.
+The original Ritz sign can still be seen on the front of the building.